c3lang/c3docs-old/docs/define.md

 ## Function and variable aliases

-It's possible to use `define` to create aliases for functions and variables.
+The `define` is used to create aliases for functions and variables.

 The syntax is `define <alias> = <original identifier>`.